 What’s Behind This New “No Plastic” Trend?

 In some ways, this trend makes sense.
-After all, we’re talking about a generation of people who lived through the financial crisis, a group who have weathered steep increases in everything from rent to tuition.
+After all, we’re talking about a generation of people who lived through the financial crisis, a group that has weathered steep increases in everything from rent to tuition.

 In their quest to live debt-free, however, some in this group are foregoing valuable benefits.
 Next, we’ll discuss three key ways that responsible credit card use can actually help you reach your goals.